UCRDarkMatter/CASCADE/CapGamData/README.md

 ## File Structure

 - Each isotope has its own `.txt` file named with the format "Z-A.txt".
 For example, "6-13.txt" would be for Carbon 13.
+It's important to note that A in these files is that of the nucleus post-capture.
+So 6-13.txt would be the file for simulating capture on carbon 12.
 - Inside each file, the data is formatted as follows:
 ~~~text
 	[Level Energy]